MOOCs offered by University of Bath

-The course has run three times so far and is running again from 4 April 2016.
+The course has run four times so far and will be running again from 10 October 2016.
 The course lasts for 6 weeks and requires about three hours of study a week.

 From State Control to Remote Control: Warfare in the 21st Century

-Explore the impact and ethics of the increasing use of drones, special ops units and private security firms, with this free online course.
+Explore the impact and ethics of using of drones, special operations units and private security firms in this free online course.

-This course has run twice and will run again later in the year.
-It lasts 6 weeks and requires about three hours of study per week.
+This course has run twice so far and we are planning to run it again towards the end of this year.
+It lasts for 6 weeks and requires approximately three hours of study per week.